Training LLMs using a Lance text dataset

 Imports and Setup

-Let’s setup our enviornment by doing all the necessary imports and defining a few basic things.
+Let’s setup our environment by doing all the necessary imports and defining a few basic things.

 import numpy as np